kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007/gtd.md

 ---
-language: de
+language: en
-title: 'Eineinhalb Jahre GTD – Eine Billanz'
+title: 'One and a half years with GTD'
-description: 'Ich arbeite seit 1,5 Jahren mit GTD (Getting Things Done): Eine Einführung in Organisation und Selbstmanagment mit GTD.'
+description: 'I’ve been working with GTD (Getting Things Done) for 1.5 years: An Introduction to Organization and Self-Management with GTD.'
 author: Stefan Imhoff
 slug: gtd
 date: 2007-11-24T01:15:00+02:00